makrai/notes/chi20-cross-ling-nlg-pretrain.md

 ## Cross-Lingual Pre-Training

-* mBERT shows a surprising ability (Wu and Dredze 2019).
-More recently,
+* mBERT shows a surprising ability (Wu and Dredze 2019)
-* Lample and Conneau (2019) extend mask language modeling pre-training to cross-lingual settings, which shows significant improvements on cross-lingual classification and unsupervised machine translation
+* Lample and Conneau (2019) extend mask language modeling pre-training to cross-lingual settings, which shows significant improvements on cross-lingual classification and unsup MT
   * By comparison, we pretrain both encoder and decoder for cross-lingual generation tasks, rather than only focusing on encoder
-* Artetxe and Schwenk (2018) use the sequence encoder of the multilingual translation model (Johnson+ 2017) to produce cross-lingual sentence embeddings
+* Artetxe and Schwenk (2018) use the sequence encoder of the multilingual translation model (Johnson+ 2017) to produce cross-lingual sentence embeds
   * However, as shown in the experiments (Section 4), it is difficult to control the target language by directly fine-tuning the pre-trained translation model on downstream NLG tasks

-# 3 Methods
+# 3 Methods 2

 * As shown in Figure 2, XNLG is a pre-trained sequence-to-sequence model, which is based on Transformer (Vaswani+ 2017)
   * Both the encoder and the decoder are supposed to support multiple languages
   * we use language tag embeddings to distinguish the source and target langs, following (Lample and Conneau 2019),
   * Given a sentence and its corresponding language tag, XNLG encodes the input into vector representations
   * By conditioning on the encoding vectors and a specific language tag, the decoder generates the output sequence in the target language

+## 3.1 Pre-Training Tasks

+### Monolingual MLM The masked language modeling

+### Denoising Auto-Encoding (DAE) We use the denoising

+### Cross-Lingual MLM (XMLM) Similar to monolingual

+### Cross-Lingual Auto-Encoding (XAE) If only DAE is

+## 3.2 Pre-Training Protocol

 ## 3.3 Fine-Tuning on Downstream NLG Tasks

+### Fine-Tuning for Any-to-Others NLG Ideally, the model

 * In practice, we found that the proposed fine-tuning method prevents the model from only decoding English words for the Any-to-Others setting

+### Fine-Tuning for Any-to-English NLG For the Any-to-

 # 4 Experiments

+## 4.3 Abstractive Summarization

+* we use English/French/Chinese Gigaword 2 to extract the first sentence and the headline of each article, and regard them as input document and pre- dicted summaries, respectively.
+For each language, we sample 500k/5k/5k examples for training/validation/test.

 ## 4.4 Ablation Studies

-* we first fine-tune XNLG on the English AS data, and then fine-tune it on the French or Chinese AS data.
-We
+* we first fine-tune XNLG on the English AS data, and then fine-tune it on the French or Chinese AS data
-  * compare with the monolingual supervised model that XNLG is only fine-tuned on the dataset of the target language.
-As shown in
+  * compare with the monolingual supervised model that XNLG is only fine-tuned on the dataset of the target language
   * Figure 3: cross-lingual supervision improves performance for few-shot AS
     * As the training data size becomes larger, the performances of the two models are getting closer